Ray-5106/SFAL-VSD-program/README.md

-Of course!
-Here is the text formatted and structured for a GitHub README.md file, combining your repository's purpose with your personal narrative.

-***

 # RTL to GDSII Flow: SFAL-VSD Program

 This repository documents my step-by-step journey through the complete RTL-to-GDSII flow for digital design, as part of the **VSD RISC-V SoC Tapeout Program**.
 It serves as a log for tool installations, setup configurations, workflow verification, and project progress.